Wildflower Honey

 Honey bee queen rearing and breeding is natural.
 If a hive raises a new queen, she will usually fly 2+ miles away to mate with a drone from somewhere else.
 We do not use artificial insemination.

-No pesticides are used in the bee hives or anywhere else on the farms.
-"Bee Go" is not used to make bees leave the honey supers before honey extraction (Bee Go is a chemical repellent used by many commercial apiarists to drive the bees away from the honey supers so the apiarists can remove the honey).
-Instead, we put an old-fashion "Bee Escape" board below the bottom honey super and the brood super for two days before honey extraction -- the funnel apparatus on the board allows the bees to leave the honey super but they cannot get back into the honey super until the escape is removed.
+No pesticides are used or around in the bee hives or anywhere else on the farm.
+No "Bee Go" is used to make bees leave the honey supers before honey extraction (Bee Go is a chemical repellent used by many commercial apiarists to drive the bees away from the honey supers so the apiarists can remove the honey).
+Instead, we put an old-fashion "Bee Escape" board below the bottom honey super and the brood super for a day before honey extraction -- the funnel apparatus on the board allows the bees to leave the honey super but they cannot get back into the honey super until the escape is removed.

 Extraction is a very quick process and yes, the bees are a bit angry when we take away & mess up the honey supers.
 But when the honey supers are returned to the hive minus the honey (within a few hours), the bees get busy cleaning things up, rebuilding the honey supers, and calm down.
-We always leave behind enough honey in the supers to sustain the colony for the winter.
-Plus we supplement the colonies by feeding them sugar syrup to ensure they survive in cold weather.
+We always leave behind enough honey in the supers (~ 60 lbs) to sustain the colony for the winter.
+Plus we supplement the colonies by feeding them sugar syrup with organic wintergreen oil, sea salt, and garlic to ensure they survive in cold weather.

-Our honey is cold processed using an old-fashion, hand-cranked honey extractor.
+Our honey is cold processed using a motorized honey extractor.
 The honey is strained once through stainless steel mesh (no cotton lint) and is stored in 60 lb honey buckets.
 Orders are filled as received.

 Eating raw honey also can help boost your immune system.
 The pollen (and naturally occurring, non-harmful environmental dust and molds) found in raw honey may stimulate a positive immune response to ward off these allergens.
 Folk lore holds that a tablespoon / day of raw, locally produced honey will greatly reduce the symptoms of "outdoor" allergies, especially from grass, tree, and flower pollen.